We share a lot with the animal world, and that is a good thing.

 Wrong.
 Animal drugs should not be used to treat people.

-The antibiotics available in pet stores, or online, for ornamental fish haven’t been approved, conditionally approved, or indexed by the FDA -- in other words, we have not evaluated them for safety and effectiveness -- making it illegal to market them.
+The antibiotics available in pet stores, or online, for ornamental fish haven’t been approved, conditionally approved, or indexed by the FDA, making it illegal to market them.

-These unapproved products may not meet the agency’s strict standards for purity and potency.
-And, we don’t know how the products have been handled and stored because they haven’t been provided by a veterinarian or pharmacist.
-They may not be properly manufactured or properly labeled, so don’t substitute them for the products prescribed for you by your health care provider.
+These unapproved products have not been evaluated for safety and effectiveness.
+They may not be properly manufactured.
+We don’t know how the products have been handled and stored.
+Because of this, they may not meet the agency’s strict standards for purity and potency.
+They also may not be properly labeled, so don’t substitute them for the products prescribed for you by your health care provider.